cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

 How to Forbid Your Vendors to Answer Your Messages?
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-If you want to use the Message center add-on only as a tool for announcments, but do not want your vendors to answer your messages:
+If you want to use the **Message center** add-on only as a tool for announcments, but do not want your vendors to answer your messages:

 #.
 Open the **Customers → User groups** page.

 #.
 Click the name of the **Vendor** user group.

 #.
-In the **Administration privileges** section, next to the **Message center: vendor-to-admin communication** field, choose **Can view only**.
-If you choose the **No access** option, the vendors will not even be able to read messages from you.
+In the **Administration privileges** section, set the **Message center: vendor-to-admin communication** to *Can view only*.
+If you choose the *No access* option, the vendors will not even be able to read messages from you.

 #.
 Click **Save**.